absar091/quizzicallabsai/README.md

 ## 🏢 **Enterprise Solution Overview**

-QuizzicalLabsᴬᴵ is a comprehensive educational technology platform that leverages advanced AI to revolutionize how educational content is created, delivered, and experienced.
+QuizzicalLabzᴬᴵ is a comprehensive educational technology platform that leverages advanced AI to revolutionize how educational content is created, delivered, and experienced.
 Built for scalability and performance, our platform serves educational institutions, corporate training programs, and individual learners worldwide.

 ### 🎯 **Core Value Proposition**
 - **10x Faster Content Creation**: Generate comprehensive quizzes from any source material in seconds